-Inspiration, determination, imagination, faith; all four have been pillar principles in Voorhees College's century-long history of changing minds and changing lives.
+Inspiration, determination, imagination, faith; all four have been pillar principles in Voorhees University’s century-long history of changing minds and changing lives.

 That history started with Elizabeth Evelyn Wright, who at 23 was only a little older than today’s Voorhees students when she came to Bamberg County.
 A native of Georgia, Wright had found her inspiration while studying at Booker T. Washington’s famed Tuskegee Institute.
 She said time at Tuskegee gave her a mission in life: being “the same type of woman as Mr. Washington was of a man.”
 Knowing the importance of education, she moved to Denmark and started the first of several schools in the rural area She survived threats, attacks and arson.